userjack6880/picluster/content/module-5.md

 sudo timedatectl set-timezone <time zone>
 ```

-If you are unsure what timezones are available, use `timedatectl list-timezones` to list out all available timezones - `grep` can be useful for narrowing the list down.
+If you are unsure what time-zones are available, use `timedatectl list-timezones` to list out all available time-zones - `grep` can be useful for narrowing the list down.

 The time is set using: